As security technology gets more sophisticated, so do the attack tools, tactics, and methods.

 The increase in the number of cyberattacks targeting endpoints — and attackers using craftier methods to gain access to user machines — has lead to a highly competitive endpoint protection market.
 There’s plenty of confusion surrounding what differentiates one endpoint protection solution from another, let alone which product will meet your unique business needs.

-Among the claims and counter-claims about which solution is best, the reality is that the right solution for your organization is not necessarily the one with the loudest voice in the marketplace.
+Among the claims and counter-claims about which device protection solution is best, the reality is that the right solution for your organization is not necessarily the one with the loudest voice in the marketplace.

 Instead, consider whether your approach to endpoint protection matches that of the providers you evaluate.
 With rapid changes in the way malware and threat actors are compromising victims, which security solutions are keeping up?